MuttiD/bikers-road-trip/README.md

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __The landing page image__
+- __The gang image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The section includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
   - This section introduces the user to Love Running with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __The leg boxes section__

   - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
   - This user will see the value of signing up for the Love Running meetups.
 This should encourage the user to consider running as their form of exercise.